cysouw/diathesis/text/c04_summaryEpi.md

 ## Evidentiality {#sec:epithesis-evidentiality}

 The grammatical marking of ~~evidentiality~~ is a linguistic structure by which the speaker indicates the evidence for the stated utterance.
 It has been observed in languages all over the world.
-In German, grammaticalised evidentials exist in various variants.
+In German, grammaticalised evidentials exist in various variants [@diewald2010, @mortelmans2022].
 As for the German names for these categories, I propose to distinguish between *Inferenz* for inferential evidentials and *Evidenz* for direct evidentials.

 ### *Imperfektinferenz* (*scheinen+zu‑In­fi­ni­tiv*) {#sec:summary-imperfektinferenz}